stevleibelt/incubator/component/php/batch_job/README.md

 * avoid adding a status column to your queue table
     * this would increase complexity
     * reduced scalability since the dbms has to tackle multiple status (on more index to maintain, increased number of consumers)
-    * create a queue table for each new step/task/process
+    * createNewInstance a queue table for each new step/task/process
     * combine them by the naming like "item_validation_data_queue", "item_validation_url_reachable_queue"
     * if you need to deal with status, implement a StatusManager/StateMachine that calculates the right status